dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 After type inference and disambiguation, the collection is checked for other compile-time errors.
 It is a compile-time error if:

-*   The collection is a list and the type of any of the `leafElements` may not be assigned to the list's element type.
+*   The collection is a list and the type of any of the *leaf elements* may not be assigned to the list's element type.

     ```dart
     <int>[if (true) "not int"] // Error.
     ```

-*   The collection is a map and the key type of any of the `leafElements` may not be assigned to the map's key type.
+*   The collection is a map and the key type of any of the *leaf elements* may not be assigned to the map's key type.

     ```dart
     <int, int>{if (true) "not int": 1} // Error.
     ```

-*   The collection is a map and the value type of any of the `leafElements` may not be assigned to the map's value type.
+*   The collection is a map and the value type of any of the *leaf elements* may not be assigned to the map's value type.

     ```dart